 For the archer on a budget, the SAS Siege is a value hard to beat.
-It is an excellent intersection between quality and accessibility perfect for a beginner or even an experienced hunter looking to get into archery.
-Accuracy and durability, as well as its stylish look, make the SAS an ideal starter bow or bow for the light enthusiast looking for a low-cost option.
+It is one of the best compound bows that is an excellent intersection between quality and accessibility perfect for a beginner or even an experienced hunter looking to get into archery.
+Accuracy and durability, as well as its stylish look, make the SAS an ideal target or hunting bow for beginners or a budget bow.

 Table of Contents